 For parents that are committed to developing a parenting plan that meets the unique needs of your kids and also understand the challenges of developing that plan, finding a network of professionals to support that process can be invaluable.

 Outside professionals can be used in all types of divorce.
-Collaborative Divorce and Mediated Divorce models use a wide range of outside professionals to create an actively managed process that allows parties to maintain control of the divorce and develop a settlement that meets the needs of their family.
+Collaborative divorce and mediated divorce models use a wide range of outside professionals to create an actively managed process that allows parties to maintain control of the divorce and create a parenting plan that meets the needs of their family.

 Recognizing a child’s strengths and struggles allows parents to develop a parenting plan that meets the child’s needs during and after a divorce.
 Taking charge of this process and figuring out what your unique kid needs—and putting that into action—may require some help, but will pay strong dividends for both parents and the child in the future.